11 Phone Battery Myths You Really Have to Stop Believing

 Myth: Turning my phone off is totally useless

 Truth: Resetting your phone could help conserve battery.
 Most people don’t fully close apps when they’re done using them, so those apps are still working in the background.
 Each one might not use a ton of juice, but the more that are running, the shorter your battery life will be.
 If you’re in the habit of leaving apps up, make a point of turning your phone off at least once a week to close those battery suckers.
 “Restarting your phone takes two minutes, and you can usually tell the difference,” says Nichols.
 “If you turn your phone off completely, it’s processing zero tasks as opposed to 20 tasks every ten minutes.”
 Keeping it off overnight might not be realistic, so try shutting it down before a long meeting or at the movies.
+This is why you should stop charging your phone in the car.

 Myth: I shouldn’t touch my phone while it’s plugged in